 - If you searched breastfeeding benefits online, you would face something like:

 So, Breastfeedo team decided to publish this epic article (5000+ word) to help moms identifying what she should gain when they breastfeed their babies.

-The most important reason for mom to maintain breastfeeding for up-to 1 year is to be prepared with breastfeeding benefits for her breastfed baby either in the short or long run.
+The most important reason for mom to maintain breastfeeding for up to one year is to be prepared with breastfeeding benefits for her breastfed baby either in the short or long run.

 - Finally, we hope to enjoy and to share that kind of advice to all people you know.

-- You don’t know who may in need to that epic list of benefits.
+- You don’t know who may in need to that huge list of benefits.

 - And for any ideas, explanations, please contact us anytime.